19hours/sg-statutes/Acts/Income Tax Act.md

 (i) a reference to a research and development organisation undertaking research and development on his behalf; and

-(ii) for any year of assessment between the year of assessment 2012 and the year of assessment 2015 (both years inclusive), a reference to any person undertaking research and development under a cost‑sharing agreement of which the first-mentioned person is a party, so long as the research and development is undertaken wholly or partly for the first-mentioned person or on his behalf; and
+(ii) for any year of assessment between the year of assessment 2012 and the year of assessment 2025 (both years inclusive), a reference to any person undertaking research and development under a cost‑sharing agreement of which the first-mentioned person is a party, so long as the research and development is undertaken wholly or partly for the first-mentioned person or on his behalf; and

+[Act 37 of 2014 wef 27/11/2014]

 (b) a reference to any expenditure or payment excludes any such expenditure or payment to the extent that it is or is to be subsidised by grants or subsidies from the Government or a statutory board.